ukparliament/weeknotes.data-search/2018/37/index.md

 [Dan](https://twitter.com/dasbarrett) ran another data strategy open session.
 Which we're told attracted a good audience.
 He thinks it would be great if things continued in this fashion.
 You can [see Dan and his beard talking about it here](https://twitter.com/dasbarrett/status/1040238433627791360).

 Dan also logged a call with the service desk to unblock [thebridalfile.co.uk](https://en.wikipedia.org/wiki/Binders_full_of_women) website.
-Which means we can now unsubscribe from their marketing spam to the [data@parliament.uk](mailto:data@parliament.uk) inbox.
-And also maybe check out canape trends and what have you.
+Which means we can unsubscribe from their marketing spam to the [data@parliament.uk](mailto:data@parliament.uk) inbox.
+And also maybe check out the latest in canapé trends and what have you.

 ### Community

 Over in library land, work continued to decant [Michael Rush](https://socialsciences.exeter.ac.uk/politics/staff/rush/)'s card index files into spreadsheets.
-Although it did almost come to a grinding halt.
+That said, it did almost come to a grinding halt.
 [Michael](https://twitter.com/fantasticlife) realised he'd made a schoolboy error with his original export of reference data.
 And that quite a lot of it was missing.
 He crept back to Tothill Street expecting only the disapprobation of librarians.
 But [Anya](https://twitter.com/bitten_) stepped in to help.
 And promptly ballsed things up to a completely new level.
 There was some sitting in silence.
 It was not companionable.
 Tuesday passed.
 But no strong words were issued and no punches thrown.
 They combined all of their brains and all of their computational skills and pulled off yet another audacious goalline clearance.
 From zeroes to heroes.

 Anya and Michael met with [Lorna](https://twitter.com/laurnarobertson) from the Scottish Parliament to talk all things taxonomy and search and data.
 The subject of SEO came up but Michael was strong.
-And did not flinch.
+He did not flinch.
 Or froth.
 He did ask for a trip to Edinburgh though.

 ### One world, one web, one team

 Anya and Michael trotted off to the House of Commons Journal Office to see Mark Hutton, Clerk of Journals.
 They chatted about web analytics and user data and privacy.
 Particularly in the context of [online petitions](https://petition.parliament.uk/).
 More chats to follow.

 [Sara](https://twitter.com/sarafreis) and Matt have been looking further into the use of [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing) to classify calls made to the helpdesk.
-They've been borrowing ideas from the work done by the Ministry of Justice analytical services with their [Parliamentary questions tool](https://github.com/moj-analytical-services/pq-tool) and taken a turn toward [Latent Semantic Analysis](https://en.wikipedia.org/wiki/Latent_semantic_analysis).
+They've been borrowing ideas from work by the Ministry of Justice analytical services on their [parliamentary questions tool](https://github.com/moj-analytical-services/pq-tool) and taken a turn toward [Latent Semantic Analysis](https://en.wikipedia.org/wiki/Latent_semantic_analysis).
 Sara and Matt got a proof of concept running, then Matt worked on it alone.
 And broke it.
 Luckily, Matt's also been chatting to Sam Tazzyman who was responsible for the MoJ work.
-Who helped Matt get it working again.
+Sam helped Matt get it working again.
 Thanks Sam.

-In simple terms, it looks at how often words are used together in sentences, as well as the words *those* words are used with, and so on, to group sentences by common topics.
+In simple terms, Sara and Matt are looking at how often words are used together in sentences, as well as the words *those* words are used with, and so on, to group sentences by common topics.
 We're hoping that we can then use common topic-ness to help with assigning calls to teams.
-Sam also provided [a link to the more recent work](https://moj-analytical-services.github.io/NLP-guidance/) they've been doing, which has some very good write ups on what this stuff actually is.
+Sam also provided [a link to the more recent work](https://moj-analytical-services.github.io/NLP-guidance/) they've been doing, where you'll find some very good write ups on what this stuff actually is.

 ### Domain modelling

 Anya, Robert and Michael continued with the long hard slog of editing model comments.
 It's like chipping away at a block of rock and failing to see a figure emerge.
-Anya and Michael get the feeling that Robert is trying to train them in the art of comment writing here.
-But they'd probably prefer it if he just rewrote them.
+Anya and Michael get the feeling that Robert is trying to train them in the art of comment writing.
+Or English.
+They'd probably prefer it if he just rewrote them.
 Their trust is implicit.

 #### September [spawned a monster](https://www.youtube.com/watch?v=Xv8LdKp2Y-8)...